 2. Approach to managing and monitoring investment risks

-The Trustee considers that there are several different types of investment risk that are important to manage and monitor.
+The Trustee considers that there are a number of different types of investment risk that are important to manage and monitor.
 These include, but are not limited to:

 2.1.
 Risk of inadequate returns